-The Virginia Union University Board of Trustees named Dr. Hakim J. Lucas the 13th President of the University effective September 1, 2017.
+Dr. Hakim J. Lucas has been named the 13th President of Virginia Union University (VUU) by the VUU Board of Trustees effective September 1, 2017.

 “Throughout the search process, Dr. Lucas impressed the committee with his clear vision for liberal arts education and creating an enhanced student experience,” said Richardson.
 “He is an energetic and wise leader and we believe that he will serve Virginia Union University well.”

 Dr. Lucas brings nearly two decades of progressive leadership experience in higher education.
 His career successes include fundraising, strategic planning, and the engagement and retention of students at Historically Black Colleges and Universities.